 Remember, windows are not the only surfaces that reflect sunlight and melt artificial turf.
 Steel grills or chrome bicycles can damage the surface just as easily.
 Make sure to remove anything that could potentially reflect onto the surface and cause melting.
 Preventative measures are the most effective in keeping the grass safe!

 We hope this article offered a few ways to help prevent magnification in your backyard.
-As always, contact us with any further questions!
+To learn how to keep the surface of your turf cooler on high temp. days, check out our other article here!
+To learn the answers to other frequently asked questions about balcony and rooftop turf, check out our FAQ section.
+As always, contact us with any further questions.